eitanrich/torch-mfa/README.md

 #### Changes from the official TensorFlow repository:
 - Main training method is EM instead of SGD
-- Inialization method is based on selecting random samples instead of K-means clustering
 - Currently, only MPPCA (not MFA) is supported.
 There is limited support for MFA via SGD (after MPPCA EM training).
 - The NDB evaluation method is not implemented yet